 "Kill me."
 That's what the fish was telling him.

-A very sharp knife could do the job: quickly and easily.
+A very sharp knife would do the job: quickly and easily.
 At the lake, in the summer, he'd watched his father gut small trout, caught by rod and reel from the deck of their tiny wooden sailboat, with the same very sharp knife: quickly and easily.
 A jab below the chin, just behind the gills, a few grinding cuts against the grain of the fish's belly, and it was done.

 "¿Qué estás haciendo?" the teenage deckhand yelled at the boy.
 "No matar a ese pez, estúpido!"

-"If you'd killed it, it would have begun to spoil out there in the sun, before we had a chance to eat it for our dinner," his grandmother explained later, as she secretly handed his knife back to him in the below-deck cabin they shared with his grandfather.
+"If you'd killed it, it would have begun to spoil out there in the sun, before we had a chance to eat it for our dinner," his grandmother explained later, as she secretly handed the knife back to him in the below-deck cabin they shared with his grandfather.

-So the boy waited, sitting for much of the hottest part of the day beside the slowly dying fish on the deck amidship, his back against the wall of the bridge of their small chartered ketch, knifeless, helpless, until its eyes clouded over and the gasping seemed to stop.
+Instead, the boy waited, sitting for much of the hottest part of the day beside the slowly dying fish on the deck amidship, his back against the wall of the bridge of their small chartered ketch, knifeless, helpless, until its eyes clouded over and the gasping seemed to stop.

 The afternoon sunlight reflected off the rippling lagoon and danced silently on the wall behind him.
-The placid, perfect half-moon bay, its water crystal blue to a great depth, teemed with life: Gulls and frigatebirds filled the air, Sally-lightfoot crabs festooned the black rock headlands, herds of dark-skinned marine iguanas grazed on underwater algae beds off shore, and massive, fleshy sea lions riotously occupied each beach and rock outcrop, baying, mating, and whelping, day and night, as far as the eye could see in an endless doggish chorus.
+The placid, perfect half-moon bay, its water crystal blue to a great depth, teemed with life: Gulls and frigatebirds filled the air, Sally-lightfoot festooned the black rock headlands, herds of dark-skinned marine iguanas grazed on underwater algae beds off shore, and massive, fleshy sea lions riotously occupied each beach and rock outcrop, baying, mating, and whelping, day and night, as far as the eye could see in an endless doggish chorus.
 Somewhere inland, at the foot of the mountains, he'd been told huge land iguanas and other remarkable creatures were waiting.

 Up close, its teeth looked a full yard long.

-But the clear water was warm and simply too inviting, and before long the boy could be found swimming alone, well away from the group sunbathing on the vast sandy beach, out past the rocks and reef, and into the deeper darker blue waters of the lagoon.
-Young sea lions darted in and out of his path playfully, beautiful fish were all around him, unafraid, the water fathoms deep; it was heaven.
+But the clear water was warm and simply too inviting, and before long the boy could be found swimming alone, well away from the group sunbathing on the vast sandy beach, out past the rocks and reef and into the deeper darker blue waters of the lagoon.
+Young sea lions darted in and out of his path playfully, multicolored fish were all around him, unafraid, the water fathoms deep; it was heaven.